Jalynn West politics The Power of International Sports Marketing

 Geography is no longer a limitation.
 This opens up new opportunities for brand expansion.

-With support from sports sector marketing success story, sports organisations can develop cross-border engagement.
+With support from increasing season ticket sales, sports organisations can develop cross-border engagement.

 By using audience insights, brands can attract new fans.